 MGX Minerals to Process First Oil & Gas Wastewater in November; Projects First Cleantech Revenue

-VANCOUVER, Oct.
-30, 2018 - MGX Minerals Inc. (“MGX” or the “Company”) (CSE: XMG / OTCQB: MGXMF / FSE: 1MG) is pleased to report that engineering partner PurLucid Treatment Solutions (“PurLucid”) has deployed the first advanced wastewater treatment system in Alberta.
-The customer will pay C$35 per cubic meter for evaporator blowdown wastewater (“EBD”) processing.
+VANCOUVER, BC / ACCESSWIRE / October 30, 2018 / MGX Minerals Inc. (''MGX'' or the ''Company'') (CSE: XMG / OTCQB: MGXMF / FSE: 1MG) is pleased to report that engineering partner PurLucid Treatment Solutions (''PurLucid'') has deployed the first advanced wastewater treatment system in Alberta.
+The customer will pay C$35 per cubic meter for evaporator blowdown wastewater (''EBD'') processing.
 Delivery of first EBD wastewater is expected to occur on November 13th.
 The system, capable of processing 5 m3/h, is expected to operate at full capacity.
 The system will take highly concentrated EBD wastewater and treat it to a level suitable for reuse or standard low-cost disposals of clean liquids and physical solids and particulate.
 The system will provide significant cost savings for the customer.

 Due to the requirements of N.I.
 43-101, the Company cannot project or comment on mineral extraction revenue from wastewater, if any, until a PEA, PFS, or actual mineral sales have occurred.